-You may be able to drive after 2 or 3 days if you are not taking narcotic pain drugs.
+You may be able to drive after 2 or 3 days if you are not taking strong pain drugs (narcotics).
 You may lift 15 pounds or less.
-No heavy lifting or straining for the first 1 - 2 weeks.
+DO NOT do any heavy lifting or straining for the first 1 to 2 weeks.

 You may be able to go back to a desk job within a week.
 Talk to your doctor if your work is physical.

-If sutures, staples, or glue were used to close your skin, you may remove the wound dressings and take a shower the day after surgery.
+If sutures, staples, or glue were used to close your skin, you may take off the wound dressings and take a shower the day after surgery.

-Make a follow-up appointment with your doctor for 1 - 2 weeks after your surgery.
+Go for a follow-up visit with your doctor 1 to 2 weeks after your surgery.

 Call your doctor if:

 - Your temperature is above 101 °F (38.3°C).